 To save on gifts and entertaining, use sites like Ibotta and Ebates to get cash back on purchases and CouponKarma to find the best deals.
 Sometimes you may need to go to a couple of different stores to save some money.

-What tips do you have for saving money during the holidays?
+How do you stick to your holiday budget?
 Let me know in the comments!